7.2 Inheritance

 Warrior w = new Warrior();

-w.hp = 1000; // Inherited field
+w.hp = 1000; // inherited from parent

-w.rage = 100; // Own field
+w.rage = 100; // own field

-w.walk(); // Call to inherited method
+w.walk(); // parent method

-w.attack(); // Call to own method
+w.attack(); // own method

 Magician m = new Magician();

-m.name = "Gandalf";
+m.name = "Asiana";

 m.hp = 500;